 It’s also a way of keeping on top of the company and their industry, so if you do find yourself in an interview room with them you’ll be able to use your past knowledge to show off your understanding of their markets and their customers.

 Under your profile, LinkedIn gives you the ability to share your comments on your industry news and trends.
-It’s a great way to showcase your professional knowledge and position yourself as a though leader within your industry, and you can do this through written articles, videos and comments on other people’s feeds.
+It’s a great way to showcase your professional knowledge and position yourself as a thought leader within your industry, and you can do this through writing articles, videos and comments on other people’s feeds.
 You can also use it to highlight some work you’ve done, such as articles you’ve written, portfolio work, or links to businesses you’ve worked with.
 The more you interact and post as a professional, the more you'll be noticed and build recognition.

 If you are not sure what to say or what to include look at the profiles of people you would like to be like and gain an understanding of how they are using their LinkedIn profiles, what they are discussing, and how they are doing this.

-If you are interested in specific industries (and you can be VERY specific here), getting involved in groups are a great way to improve your visibility.
+If you are interested in specific industries (and you can be VERY specific here), getting involved in groups is a great way to improve your visibility.
 Joining a few relevant groups and engaging with the community can help expand your network, show your expertise (when you engage in online conversations and answer questions that come up), and possibly connect you to the organisations you want to work for in the future.

 They might also be able to offer you the advice and support your might need for your future career, help you learn how your sector works from the inside out, and help you get known for having an opinion or specialism.